FREQUENTLY ASKED QUESTIONS

 Can I visit in person?

-Why are the website/communications in English when the Canary Islands are Spanish speaking countries?
+Why are the website/communications in English when Lacuna Festivals are based in Spain where the main languages are Castilian (Spanish) and Catalan?